-AHP started FY2021 with a full staff of four Motor Carrier Safety Auditors.
+AHP started FY2022 with a full staff of four Motor Carrier Safety Auditors, but was reduced to three in the second quarter.
 With AHP implementing the off-site audit process, this will decrease travel time and expenses that were occurred with only having the operation of on-site audits.
 This in turn will increase the amount of time an auditor will have to reduce their carrier inventory list.
 Auditors may work on multiple audits and non-audit resolutions all in the same day.
 At this time group audits are not planned, but could be conducted if there were a need.